Physical symbol system: Semantic symbols vs. dynamic signals

-Under this interpretation, the physical symbol system hypothesis asserts merely that intelligence can be digitized.
+David Touretzky and Dean Pomerleau consider what would follow if we interpret the "symbols" in the PSSH to be binary digits of digital hardware.
+In this version of the hypothesis, no distinction is being made between "symbols" and "signals".
+Here the physical symbol system hypothesis asserts merely that intelligence can be digitized.
 This is a weaker claim.
 Indeed, Touretzky and Pomerleau write that if symbols and signals are the same thing, then "[s]ufficiency is a given, unless one is a dualist or some other sort of mystic, because physical symbol systems are Turing-universal."
 The widely accepted Church–Turing thesis holds that any Turing-universal system can simulate any conceivable process that can be digitized, given enough time and memory.
 Since any digital computer is Turing-universal, any digital computer can, in theory, simulate anything that can be digitized to a sufficient level of precision, including the behavior of intelligent organisms.
 The necessary condition of the physical symbol systems hypothesis can likewise be finessed, since we are willing to accept almost any signal as a form of "symbol" and all intelligent biological systems have signal pathways.

-Criticism

-The physical symbol system hypothesis applies only to systems with high level symbols, and not to signal processing systems (as found in most robots) or neural networks and other statistical machine learning methods.
-The criticisms below are only directed against symbolic AI, and not at these more modern forms of AI.
+The same issue applies to the unidentified numbers that appear in the matrixes of a neural network or a support vector machine.
+These programs are using the same mathematics as a digitial simulation of a dynamical system, and is better understood as "dynamic system" than a "physical symbol system".
+Nils Nilsson wrote: "any physical process can be simulated to any desired degree of accuracy on a symbol-manipulating computer, but an account of such a simulation in terms of symbols, instead of signals, can be unmanageably cumbersome."

+General intelligence vs. "narrow" intelligence

+The PSSH refers to "general intelligent action" -- that is, to every activity that we would consider "intelligent".
+Thus it is the claim that artificial general intelligence can be achieved using only symbolic methods.
+It does not refer to "narrow" applications.
+(That is, applications that are intended only to solve exactly one problem -- which includes almost all AI systems currently in use.)

+Artificial intelligence research has succeeded in developing many programs that are capable of intelligently solving particular problems.
+However, AI research has so far not been able to produce a system with artificial general intelligence -- the ability to solve a variety of novel problems, as humans do.

+Thus, the criticism of the PSSH refers to the limits of AI in the future, and does not apply to any current research or programs.

+Some claim that large language models are capable of "general intelligent action", however this is arguable.